Summer & Winter School on Human Trafficking

 Format

-The Winter School, conducted each January, is delivered entirely online, making it accessible to a global audience regardless of location.
+The Human Trafficking School is held twice annually.
+The program is delivered entirely online, making it accessible to a global audience regardless of location.
 This virtual format ensures broad participation and allows for flexible engagement with the program’s expert-led content.
+The Winter School is held each year in January-February, and the Summer School is held in June-July.

 Duration